Internet Archive rejects to host contents sitting as ‘a terrorist’.

 The Internet Archive is a non-profit organization, which uses the archive.org web address, that lets people save and visit pages that might otherwise have been lost from the net.

-One day all of a sudden in a blog, the website’s Chris Butler said that it had received notices identifying hundreds of web addresses stored on archive.org as leading people to banned material.
+One day all of a sudden in a blog, the website’s Chris Butler said it had received notices identifying hundreds of web addresses stored on archive.org as leading people to banned material.

 However, Mr. Butler answered, the reports were incorrect about the content they pointed to or were too broad for the organization to comply with.

-He said, Some of the requests involved in the material that had high scholarly and research value and were not produced by terror groups.
+He said, Some of the requests involved in the material had high scholarly and research value and were not produced by terror groups.

 While others called for the delisting of massively popular links that led people to millions of items.